safe-lanes/crewdevnov12/replit.md

 # Seafarer Performance Management System

 ## Overview
 A comprehensive seafarer performance management system designed to streamline seafarer and vessel management.
 It integrates crew and appraisal functionalities, a robust vessel revision system for rank assignments, advanced form configuration, and an intuitive user experience.
-The system aims to optimize crew deployment and compliance through a scalable, module-first architecture.
+The system aims to optimize crew deployment and compliance through a scalable, module-first architecture, ultimately enhancing maritime operational efficiency and compliance.

 ## User Preferences
 ### Code Style
 - Use functional components with hooks
 - Prefer TypeScript strict mode